National Accreditation since 1988

 - 2014-2015 GVSU Teacher Candidate Survey Report

 The Michigan Association of Colleges for Teacher Education (MACTE) developed a survey in 2017 that was sent to area principals and administrators in 2017 and 2019.
 This data is reported by Grand Valley State University biennially in odd numbered years.

 Survey of Graduate Completers:

 For graduate programs, Grand Valley State University surveys all students at the completion of their program.

 Undergraduate Teacher Education

-(Students awarded a bachelor's degree within three years after admission to the College of Education during the 2016-2017 academic year)
+(Students awarded a bachelor's degree within three years after admission to the Education program during the 2017-2018 academic year)

 Graduate Teacher Certification

-(Students completing all requirements to earn a Michigan Standard Teacher Certificate after admission to the College of Education for the 2018-2019 cohort)
+(Students completing all requirements to earn a Michigan Standard Teacher Certificate after admission to the Education program for the 2019-2020 cohort)

 6. Ability of completers to meet certification requirements